Skip to main content

 While GSM has been a revolutionary force, it faces challenges in terms of security vulnerabilities and the need for continuous adaptation to new technologies.

-However, the advent of 5G brings unprecedented opportunities and challenges, and the GSM architecture serves as a foundation for the ongoing evolution of mobile communication.
+However, the advent of the 5G network brings unprecedented opportunities and challenges, and the GSM architecture serves as a foundation for the ongoing evolution of mobile communication.

 Conclusion